ImageMagick/Usage-Markdown/anim_basics/index.md

 [![\[IM Output\]](anim_rebuilt.gif)](anim_rebuilt.gif)

 Sometimes however you don't want to preserve this page geometry information.
-For example if you want to use the individual frames for other projects.
+For example, if you want to use the individual frames for other projects.
 You can reset the page size and offset using the "`+repage`" option, to remove the 'virtual canvas' information, leaving just the actual image.

  Normally when extracting animation sub-images you also generally reset the images delay and dispose settings too to ensure they don't interfer with the editing and display.

-For example here I remove the unwanted virtual canvas and offset and reset the timing delays and disposals.
+For example, here I remove the unwanted virtual canvas and offset and reset the timing delays and disposals.

 ~~~
 convert canvas_prev.gif  +repage  -set delay 0   -set dispose None \